 Suchitra Sairam is a highly committed Bharatanatyam artist with nearly 35 years in the field, and received foundational training in the Kalakshetra style from Smt.
 Padmini Chari (Nritya School of Bharatanatyam).
 Suchitra continued advanced training under legendary artists Sri V.P. and Smt.
 Shanta Dhananjayan, and Sri M.V.
 Narasimhachari (late) and Smt.
 M. Vasanthalakshmi.
-All of these artists continue to be great guides and inspirations to her as an artist, teacher, and arts presenter.
+All of these artists are her great guides and inspirations as an artist, teacher, and arts presenter.

 Suchitra’s artistic work has been received with appreciation, and is noted for its adherence to her gurus’ exacting standards and depth in both abstract and expressional dance.
 Suchitra’s performances as a soloist, a lead dancer in several Nritya productions, and as a guest artist in productions by Monica Cooley (Kala Nivedanam, Nashville, TN) have been received with appreciation.
 Solo performances over her career have supported fundraising activities for a variety of worthy causes in several cities in the US, and she engages in local cultural outreach on TPT-MN (Geetmala TV), through the St. Paul Art Crawl, and the Flint Hills Family Festival, amongst others.
 Suchitra is a skilled nattuvangam (vocal percussion and hand cymbals) artist, accompanying soloists and dance companies.